Related Questions

 The Town of Mead Code Enforcement Official investigates municipal and land use code violations, and animal control.

 In most cases, the dog will be held for a few hours while the Code Enforcement Official attempts to contact the owner of the animal.
-If an owner cannot be reached or is not identified, the Town of Mead contracts with the Longmont Humane Society for the care and safekeeping of these animals.
+If an owner cannot be reached or is not identified, the Town of Mead contracts with the NOCO Humane Society for the care and safekeeping of these animals.

 These items are all covered by the Municipal Code and concerns with them can be reported to the Code Enforcement Official.